 - The postal code was not in the postal code conversion file (PCCF); and

 - The postal code is new, and not in the format

-SAS code and format files have been developed for using the SEFI-2.
-The SAS Code and Formats section below contains SAS code/programs for running the SEFI-2 factor analysis.
-Both internal and external versions of this code are available.
+SAS® code and formats have been developed for using the SEFI-2.
+The SAS Code and Formats section below contains example SAS code/programs for running the SEFI-2 factor analysis.
+Both internal and external versions of this SAS code are available.

 - The formats apply the average factor score value for a particular postal code, but some postal codes may contain more than one Dissemination Area (DA)/Enumeration Area (EA) and vice versa.
 In some situations, especially First Nations communities that are adjacent to a town and share the same postal code, a higher SES value may be assigned to that area.
 In the case where you are analyzing data by small geographical area or by First Nations community, it is suggested the SAS code available below - Applying the Factor Scores to the Population - SAS Code (internal access only) - should be used to apply the index score to the population, not the formats.

 SEFI-2 is a simplified version of the original SEFI, which utilizes prior factor scores of multiple education and employment variables, an additional measure of single parent families and an age-dependency ratio.
 Most importantly, due to data restrictions of prior Censuses (prior to 2001), the original SEFI did not include a measure of income in its calculation of socioeconomic risk.
 The SEFI-2 was developed to take advantage of the available Census income data.

 proportion of female single parent families;

 labour force participation rate - female;